 - record concerns and discuss these with the setting's designated person and/or designated officer from the management committee for child protection matters.
 Record decisions made and the reasons why information will be shared and to whom: and - follow the procedures for reporting concerns and record keeping. - 6.
-Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely.
+Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for the purpose for which you are sharing it, is

-See Policy 1.2 Safeguarding Children and Child Protection for more information on Early Help Page 2 of 5 1.5 Information Sharing, (v3-0 270219 Cttee Mtg)
+&lt;sup>1 See Policy 1.2 Safeguarding Children and Child Protection for more information on Early Help

+Page 2 of 5